etal/cnvkit/doc/reports.rst

     cnvkit.py gainloss Sample.cnr
     cnvkit.py gainloss Sample.cnr -s Sample.cns -t 0.4 -m 5 -y

+The first four columns of output table show each targeted gene's name and its genomic coordinates (based on the first and last bins with that label in the original target BED file, and thus the .cnr file).

+The remaining output columns have slightly different meaning depending on whether or not segments were provided.
+Without segments (.cnr alone):

+- *log2*: Weighted mean of log2 ratios of all the gene's bins, including any off-target intronic bins.
+- *depth*: Weighted mean of un-normalized read depths across all this gene's bins.
+- *weight*: Sum of this gene's bins' weights.
+- *probes*: The number of bins assigned to this gene.

+With segments (``-s``):

+- *log2*: The log2 ratio value of the segment covering the gene, i.e. weighted mean of all bins covered by the whole segment, not just this gene.
+- *depth*: As above.
+- *weight*: As above.
+- *probes*: The number of probes supporting the segment (not just this gene).

-If segments are given, the log2 ratio value reported for each gene will be the value of the segment covering the gene.
-Where more than one segment overlaps the gene, i.e. if the gene contains a breakpoint, each segment's value will be reported as a separate row for the same gene.
+.. note:: Where more than one segment overlaps the gene, i.e. if the gene
+    contains a breakpoint, each segment's value will be reported as a separate row for the same gene.
 If a large-scale CNA covers multiple genes, each of those genes will be listed individually.

-If segments are not given, the weighted average of the log2 ratio values of the bins within each gene will be reported as the gene's overall log2 ratio value.
-This mode will not attempt to identify breakpoints within genes.

 The threshold (``-t``) and minimum number of bins (``-m``) options are used to control which genes are reported.
 For example, a threshold of .2 (the default)